 Those responsible for the enforcement of the Dress Code Policy are: the Security Supervisor and security staff, and the Office of Student Affairs.
-If students, faculty or staff determine that a student is in violation of the Dress Code Policy, they may report the information to the Office of Student Affairs.
+If students, faculty or staff determine that a student is in violation of the Dress Code Policy, they may report the information to the Office of Student Affairs or security staff.